Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 process of migrating custom legacy transformers is described at the end of this document.

-One of the advantages of Local Transforms is that there is no longer any need for custom Java code, Spring bean definitions, or alfresco properties to be applied to the ACS repository.
-When adding custom transforms, it is not uncommon to add custom renditions or additional mimetypes, so this is also covered on this page.
-Generally custom transforms and renditions can be added to Docker deployments without having to create or apply an AMP.
+One of the advantages of Custom Transforms and Renditions in ACS 6.2 is that there is no longer any need for custom Java code, Spring bean definitions, or alfresco properties to be applied to the ACS repository.
+Generally custom transforms and renditions can now be added to Docker deployments without having to create or apply an AMP, or even restarting the repository.

 ## Repository Configuration